 The Parliament is a unique working environment and there are several different working arrangements in place.
 Your hours of work are in your Contract.
-If you need a copy of this, please contact the HR office on 86500.
+If you need a copy of this, please contact the People and Culture office on 86500.

 To meet business and personal needs, we have a progressive Flexible Working Hours arrangement in place.
 This arrangement is highly valued by colleagues and is based on mutual trust and confidence.
 This means that we all have a shared responsibility for making sure it operates successfully.
 To do your bit, you should enter the time you start and finish work and how long you take for lunch accurately and honestly.
 And if you’re a manager, you must also monitor working time recorded and be alert to working times that appear to have been recorded incorrectly.

 You’ll record your working hours on TRS (Time Recording System) and guidance can be found on Share Point.

 Your salary and associated terms and conditions, including how to claim back expenses, are detailed in your Contract.
-If you need a copy of this, contact the HR Office on 86500.
+If you need a copy of this, contact the People and Culture Office on 86500.